vueneue/docs/docs/guide/ssr.md

 ## Base files/code structure

 Due to SSR behaviors you will see some changes on Vue app, router and store
-instanciation: plugin will use a factory function for them (https://ssr.vuejs.org/guide/structure.html#avoid-stateful-singletons)
+instanciation: plugin will use a factory function for them: [Avoid Stateful Singletons](https://ssr.vuejs.org/guide/structure.html#avoid-stateful-singletons)

 `src/main.js`